 To change a permanent address submit the signed Permanent Address Change form.
 Mailing addresses can be changed on-line by the student through GoStockton on the Student Services tab in the Personal Information box.

 For former undergraduate students ONLY.
 To request matriculation to be reinstated to complete an undergraduate degree or certification, or to pursue a second undergraduate degree without formally reapplying to Stockton.
 Students who attended another college while absent must apply through the Office of Admissions.
-Graduate students must apply through the School of Graduate Studies.
+Graduate students must apply through the Office of Admissions.
 Students not seeking a degree should complete the Non-Matriculated Student Application.

 To request a replacement diploma.
 Please allow up to eight weeks for delivery.